Our Aims

 HEIRNET’s educational aims are:

-1.To report and disseminate scholarship, pure and applied research, pedagogy and praxis about all aspects of history education.
+1.To report on scholarship, pure and applied research, pedagogy and praxis about all aspects of history education.

-To realise its aims, HEIRNET focuses on the teaching and learning of history but within a wider cultural and social milieu that covers the Humanities, Social Sciences and the Arts.
+To realise these aims, HEIRNET focuses on the teaching and learning of history but within a wider cultural and social milieu that covers the Humanities, Social Sciences and the Arts.

 HEIRNET and the Teaching and Learning of History